efJerryYang/MoOS/docs/captain's_log.md

 #### 3:6/28
 Page fault occurs after a brk syscall.
 #### Analysis
 brk() is not implemented correctly.
-After fix brk the page fault did not occur.
+After fixing brk the page fault did not occur.

+#### 4:7/24
+Musl Alloc/Free not performing well.
+#### Analysis
+Encountered the same problem FTL meets.
+FTL's debugging log really helps.
+It is the matter with auxvec AT_PAGESIZE(you again).

 ## On Supporing Multi-Core
 ### 1:6/29